Your baby is not opening mouth wide/full enough before breastfeeding latch because you are not supporting him properly.

 - Be patient, especially in the first days after birth.
 The wider mouth opening may take several trials.
 So, latch and unlatch till you hit the widest mouth opening.

-- Keep your baby’s head free to turn backward.
+Another tip on how to make baby open mouth wide for breastfeeding is to keep your baby’s head free to turn backward.
 You shouldn’t put pillow-blanket behind your baby’s head.

 - Also, don’t support his head with your hand.
 Only use two fingers under his ears “C shape.”